Advantages of BIM

 Building Information Modelling (BIM) is a process of creating and managing information in construction projects.
 One of the outputs of this process is a 3D building model that digitally depicts all aspects of the built asset before actually constructing it.
 This approach has taken the AEC world by storm due to the numerous benefits that BIM has to offer.
 It is important to understand that BIM is not just the use of special construction software.
 Rather, it is a complete approach to designing and planning a construction project.

 In fact, BIM extends further than just the initial design phases.
 Through the information used in this method, it can continue to benefit the project even after construction.
-If you want to revolutionize the way you approach construction projects from all angles, then it’s time to adopt BIM.
+If you want to revolutionise the way you approach construction projects from all angles, then it’s time to adopt BIM.

 Top 7 Advantages of BIM

 The use of BIM and software can enhance all levels of a building project.
-We have highlighted some of the key advantages of BIM below.
+We have highlighted some of the key advantages of BIM in construction below.

 1. Maximised Efficiency

 One of the key advantages of BIM is that construction projects run on a shorter life cycle with greater efficiency.
 All aspects of the pre-construction and planning phases become easier to manage and faster to complete.

 Architects can create designs faster with BIM software and estimators can produce more accurate estimations through BIM models.